Bharath95/ihs-odoo/README.md

 ```

 This ensures all required Python packages for both the project and the Odoo source are installed.

+## PostgreSQL Setup

+Before running Odoo, make sure you have PostgreSQL running and a database/user created with the credentials specified in `odoo.conf`:

+- **Database user:** odoo
+- **Database password:** odoo
 - **Database name:** ihs_root

 You can create the user and database with the following commands (run as a user with permission to manage PostgreSQL, e.g., via `psql`):